-In order to validate the proposed methodology, different types of sequences have been recorded in a crosswalk scenario, including different number of people, tags and trajectories in daytime and dry weather conditions.
+In order to validate the proposed methodology, different types of sequences have been recorded in a crosswalk scenario, including different number of people, tags and trajectories.
 Some users were required to carry one tag at a fixed height and pointing to the antennas.
 Other users were only required to cross the road as usual.
 In order to validate the proposed methodology, the following metrics are used: percentage of time that the tag is correctly associated (CA, Correct Association) and percentage of time a tag has not been associated (NA, Not Associated).
 Due to the nature of our problem, a tag associated to a wrong pedestrian for cases in which the pedestrian is really close to the tagged one can be considered as correct associations.
 Accordingly, we also compute the percentage of time the tag is correctly associated or associated to a near pedestrian walking or waiting in parallel (CNA, Correct-Near Association).
-We provide results corresponding to both RFID and BLE technologies in Table I.
+In addition, we have measured the average association delay (D, Delay), that is, the average number of frames that the system needs for correctly associating each detected tag with its corresponding 3D object.
+Note that the system is currently running at 25Hz, so we can easily convert D to time in seconds.